grafana/grafana/docs/sources/alerting/fundamentals/alert-rules/annotation-label.md

 Labels and annotations contain information about an alert.
 Labels are used to differentiate an alert from all other alerts, while annotations are used to add additional information to an existing alert.

-When creating alert rules, you can leverage labels and annotations to optimize and customize your alerts. **Labels** serve as unique identifiers of an alert.
+When creating alert rules, you can also template labels and annotations to optimize and customize your alerts.

+**Labels** serve as unique identifiers of an alert.
 And, beyond their labeling function, they also offer practical functionalities such as searchability, silencing, routing notifications, and they can be templated.

-On the other hand, **annotations** provide additional information in notification messages to help you understand the data that is being alerted on.
-Annotations also give more information on the alert in your alert notification messages.
-For example, you can add a Summary annotation to tell you which value caused the alert to fire or which server it happened on.
+**Annotations** provide additional information in alert notification messages to help you understand the data that is being alerted on.
+For example, you can add a **Summary** annotation to tell you which value caused the alert rule to fire or which server it happened on.
 Annotations can contain a combination of text and template code.

-Therefore, labels and annotations can help you to manage your alert rules, and to receive more flexible and informative alert notifications by applying the use of templates.

 ## Labels